georg-bn/rotation-steerers/README.md

 ---
 TODO: paper link

-A steerer is a linear map that modifies keypoint descriptions as if they were obtained from a rotated image.
+A steerer for D-dimensional keypoint descriptions is a DxD matrix that transforms the descriptions as if they were computed from a rotated image.
 More info [below](#short-summary).

 <img src="example_images/method.png" width="500">